 Our early years were shaped by forces that came together to make Minnesota a world leader in heart surgery, medical device development and philanthropy.
 Celebrated cardiac surgeons at the University of Minnesota built their early practices working with children born with heart defects.
 Their desperate parents and these pioneering doctors were co-participants in advancing heart surgery while striving to give these children a chance at normal life.

 One of those pioneering surgeons was Children’s HeartLink founder Dr. Joseph Kiser.
-When Dr. Kiser and his partner, Dr. Frank Johnson (the father of the medic) accepted responsibility for Vietnamese children suffering from congenital heart disease in 1969, they set in motion a commitment to improving global health.
+When Dr. Kiser and his partner, Dr. Frank Johnson, accepted responsibility for Vietnamese children suffering from congenital heart disease in 1969, they set in motion a commitment to improving global health.

 It took a village to ensure that the foreign-born children had the resources to fly, sometimes by themselves, to Minnesota for surgery and recovery.
 Minnesota hospitals and surgical teams juggled schedules and paperwork, and offered their services free-of-charge, to perform these operations.
 The children were housed, nursed and nurtured—often for months—by local families and congregations dedicated to improving the lives of children from Vietnam, Greece, Ethiopia and Korea.